Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse

-Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse is a 2022 direct-to-video animated superhero comedy film and a crossover between the television series Teen Titans Go! and DC Super Hero Girls, which is adapted from the DC Comics superhero team of the same name, and the DC Super Hero Girls franchise.
+Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse (also known as Teen Titans Go! vs. DC Super Hero Girls: Mayhem in the Multiverse) is a 2022 American direct-to-video animated superhero comedy film and a crossover between the television series Teen Titans Go! and DC Super Hero Girls, which is adapted from the DC Comics superhero team of the same name, and the DC Super Hero Girls franchise.
 It is the first DC Super Hero Girls film in four years since 2018's DC Super Hero Girls: Legends of Atlantis, and the first one to center on the 2019 incarnation.
 It was released on DVD and Blu-ray on May 24, 2022, followed by a premiere on Cartoon Network on May 28.
 The film also served as the fourth Teen Titans Go! film, following Teen Titans Go!
 To the Movies, Teen Titans Go! vs. Teen Titans, and Teen Titans Go!
 See Space Jam, and also served as the series finale of the DC Super Hero Girls TV series.

-Synopsis

-Lex Luthor manages to trap all of Earth's super-heroes in the Phantom Zone, and it's up to teen Wonder Woman, Supergirl, Batgirl, Bumblebee, Green Lantern, and Zatanna to rescue them.
-In their travel across dimensions, however, they take a wrong turn and end up in the Teen Titans Tower, where they may not have found the help they deserve, but it's the help they need.